tkupek/telegram-mailman-bot/README.md

 # Telegram Mailman Moderator Bot

-This Telegram chatbot can be used to moderate your Mailman 3 lists via chat.
+This Telegram chatbot can be used to moderate your Mailman Suite 3 lists via chat.
 After setup, the bot automatically checks the Mailman API for new held mails and asks you to accept, reject or discard the mail.

 ![moderation example](https://raw.githubusercontent.com/tkupek/telegram-mailman-bot/master/doc/moderation-example.jpg)